 Golden Ratio Coffee delivers a refreshingly new take on coffee with its ultra low roast profile.
 In that sense, it doesn't really taste like standard coffee that's subjected to a longer roast.

 The flavors we tasted were very bright and floral while offering enjoyable range of subtlety sweet flavors.
 The Golden Ratio website says that because their beans are roasted at lower temperatures, their coffee tastes “tea like”.
 At first, I admittedly had no idea what that would mean for my taste buds.
 But having tried their coffee, I better understand what they mean.
-There's a refined mildness and softness to the coffee that I associate with a tea experience.
+There's a refined mildness and softness to the coffee which is where I think comparisons to tea come in.
 It also has absolutely no bitterness so it goes down smooth as advertised.
-At the same time, I wouldn't say it tastes exactly like tea either.
-Confused?
-I was too.
-This isn't a bad thing as I enjoyed the drink all the same.
+At the same time, I wouldn't say it tastes exactly like tea either and yields much more flavor.

 Golden Ratio Coffee comes in 3 different flavors: